 Here at Arctic Tumblers, our mission is to sell temperatures.
+You may think we’re here to sell you a new travel mug or insulated tumbler, but truthfully, we sell temperatures.
 Whether you want the ice to last in your iced tea, or need your early morning coffee to stay hot until the afternoon, our mission is to keep your drinks the right temperature for as long as you want.
 We take our drink-temperature mission seriously, and our tumblers are the single best way we've found to serve this mission.

 We make Arctic Tumblers with literally no insulation.
 That sounds odd, right?
 Well, it turns out that a vacuum is an incredible insulator.
 So instead of using more common glass or foam insulators, we insulate our tumblers with nothing at all - not even air.

+But there’s more that goes into making a great tumbler than just clever insulation.
 A great tumbler needs to stand up to your daily use without affecting how your drink tastes.
 That’s why we took that clever vacuum technology and put it into a BPA-free stainless steel jacket.
-Specifically, Arctic Tumblers are made from 18/8 grade stainless steel, which is the very best of food-grade stainless steels; it’s found in professional kitchens everywhere, and also found in our Tumblers.
+Specifically, Arctic Tumblers are made from 18/8 grade stainless steel, which is the very best of food-grade stainless steels; it’s found in professional kitchens everywhere, and also found in our Arctic Tumblers.